yarisvt/tyk-docs/tyk-docs/content/control-limit-traffic/rate-limiting.md

 Yes, the rate limiter can be disabled for an API Definition by checking **Disable Rate Limits** in your API Designer, or by setting the value of `disable_rate_limit` to `true` in your API definition.

+Alternatively, you could also set the values of `Rate` and `Per (Seconds)` to be 0 in the API Designer.

+Note, Disabling the rate limiter at the global level does not disable the rate limiting at the key level.
+Tyk will enforce the rate limit at the key level regardless of this setting.

 ### Can I rate limit by IP address?

 Not yet, though IP-based rate limiting is possible using custom pre-processor middleware JavaScript that generates tokens based on IP addresses.